tinova/one-tools/README.md

 `bootstrap/`.
 Other resources can be added and they will also be created.

 The datastore where the images will be instantiated needs to have `DEFAULT = YES` inside the template.
-This is only necessary if more than one template is created.
+This is only necessary if more than one datastore is created.